solarl1on/solarl1on.github.io/README.md

-This is a website about Rylan Peery.
+This is a website about Rylan Gregory Peery.
 Who is that?